Mario Elie: Early career

 After Division I schools failed to recruit him, Elie played college basketball at the Division II level for American International College in Springfield, Massachusetts.
 He led AIC to the NCAA Division II Tournament Quarter-Final and became the school's all-time leading scorer.
 He was selected with the 160th pick (out of 162 total) in the 1985 NBA draft by the Milwaukee Bucks, but was cut from the team during training camp.

 In 1986, Elie started his professional career in Ireland with Killester, where he won Player of the Year honors.
 Elie played for the USBL's Miami Tropics, Elie played eight games in Argentina with Unión de Santa Fe.
 He then spent two seasons in Portugal with Ovarense, helping them win their first national title.
-He spent the 1989–90 season with the CBA's Albany Patroons.
-He was named to the All-CBA First Team in 1989–1990 and 1990–1991.
+He spent two seasons with the Albany Patroons of the Continental Basketball Association (CBA) from 1989 to 1991, earning All-CBA First Team honors in 1991.